From a 200-row spreadsheet to a SaaS platform driving $10M ARR

 DAU/MAU ratio (B2B)

-The Challenge
+The Goal

-Our goal: create a fast, scalable, and intuitive tool to help analysts explore, compare, and act on complex market data.
+Design and create a fast, scalable, and intuitive tool to help analysts explore, compare, and act on complex market data.

 Discover & Insights